wannier-berri/wannier-berri-org/source/exampleFe.rst

 We assume that we have performed the ab-initio calculations and constructed the MLWFs for bcc iron with magnetization along [001] direction (:math:`z`).
 For information how to do it, please refer to the manuals of the abinitio codes and Wannier90.
+Also a nicely ilustrated tutorial is published on the `WanierToools <https://www.wanniertools.org/tutorials/high-quality-wfs/>`_ website.

 After that, the calculation is performed by the following short python script.
 First, we import the needed packages